 Belinda Stronach tells AP: Horse racing got 'a wake-up call'

-Belinda Stronach tells AP: Horse racing got 'a wake-up call'Jockey Irad Ortiz, Jr., right, poses with the trophy after riding Mucho Gusto to win the Pegasus World Cup Invitational horse race, Saturday, Jan.
-25, 2020, at Gulfstream Park in Hallandale Beach, Fla.
-At left is Brenda Stronach.
-(AP Photo/Lynne Sladky)

-HALLANDALE BEACH, Fla.
-(AP) -- There was a frothy cappuccino in a tall glass mug on the table in front of Belinda Stronach.
+HALLANDALE BEACH, Fla. — There was a frothy cappuccino in a tall glass mug on the table in front of Belinda Stronach.
 She was seated on a white couch, looking out the floor-to-ceiling windows to survey another sun-drenched day at Gulfstream Park.

 Thing is, these moments are few and far between.

-''My daughter is 26, my son is 28 and they're both extremely conscious about the environment, about animal welfare and so are all of their friends,'' Stronach said. ''They won't come to a horse race unless they feel that we're doing everything we can to take care of the horses and that the horses have a quality of life from the time they're born to aftercare, after racing.
+"My daughter is 26, my son is 28 and they're both extremely conscious about the environment, about animal welfare and so are all of their friends," said the Newmarket, Ont., native who was also a member of Parliament from 2004 to 2008.
+"They won't come to a horse race unless they feel that we're doing everything we can to take care of the horses and that the horses have a quality of life from the time they're born to aftercare, after racing.
 They're not unique.
 That is the generation of today.
-I'm that way as well.''
+I'm that way as well."

 The Pegasus World Cup Invitational series, run at Gulfstream on Saturday, was run under no-race-day-medication rules for the first time.
 Stronach made that call relatively late in the planning process, knowing the timing of that decision would cost her event some big names — Eclipse Award winner Maximum Security, the disqualified would-be winner of last year's Kentucky Derby, among them.